-Mr Ellis, Mrs Linley and all of the children in ‘Heroic’ Hydra welcome you to our class page.
+All of the children and staff in ‘Heroic’ Hydra warmly welcome you to our class page.
 In Hydra, we embody each and every one of Bispham’s core values in everything we do.
 We are honest and helpful, enthusiastic and engaged, respectful and resilient and open-minded and kind.
 We are a great team because everybody is valued and while we have a lot of fun and laughs, we take collective responsibility seriously.
 We are ALL heroes in Hydra!

 - We’re really excited to send our ‘Buzzy Bee’ home on a Friday for children to write all about their weekend together!
 Make sure you watch out for that, you might be the lucky person chosen out of the lollipop sticks!